ay8500/brassai/README.md

 Former teachers and students form a valuable database for people search.
 The world map shows the distribution of students after high school.

-This webpage kann help to organise classmate reunion meetings.
+This webpage can be used to organise classmate reunion meetings.

 An important part of the software is the photo album.